-As Keeper of Musical Instruments, Margaret has responsibility for the development of the Horniman’s musical instrument collections, which now number over 8,000 objects, and for their interpretation.
+Margaret Birley, as Keeper of Musical Instruments, has responsibility for the development and interpretation of the Horniman’s musical instrument collections, which now number over 9,500 objects.